make-github-pseudonymous-again/awesome-qr-code/README.md

 ---

-If you have any question about this opinionated list, do not hesitate to open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to open an issue.